I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_get_performance.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes returned.

 Because of  status code propagation from other APIs, the <b>Status</b> field can be set to (but is not limited to) the following:

-The request completed successfully.

-The input buffer length is smaller than required.

-The CDROM_PERFORMANCE_REQUEST header does not contain a valid combination of parameters specified by enumerations.

-The output buffer length is smaller than required.

-The device does not support this request.

 ## Requirements